 The worst aspects of civilization include a little bit of everything, and I hesitate to be more specific.
 I want to avoid singling out any particular scapegoat, i.e., drugs, sugar, guns, blah, blah, blah.
 By pondering any aspect of civilization seriously, you should be able to see how we take it too far!
-If we could, as a species, live the Buddha’s Golden Mean, things would obviously be different.
+If we could, as a species, live the Buddha’s middle path between self-indulgence and self-renunciation, things would obviously be different.
 This returns us to Buddha’s Second Noble Truth:

 The cause of suffering is lust.
 The surrounding world affects sensation and begets a craving thirst that clamors for immediate satisfaction.
 The illusion of self originates and manifests itself in a cleaving to things.
 The desire to live for the enjoyment of self entangles us in a net of sorrows.
 Pleasures are the bait and the result is pain.

 Up until 12,000 years ago, nature was able to apply the brakes on where our need for comfort and security would lead us.
 Of course, nature still does that for all the other species living in the wild.
 Human innovation has been increasing exponentially since the Agricultural Revolution »12,000 years ago, and this has steadily liberated us from nature’s moderating influences.
 This automatically leaves us increasingly imbalanced: physically, emotionally, and mentally.
-Alas, I wonder if the more unbalanced one is; the more difficult it is to see this ‘big picture’.
-The imbalance hampers awareness of deep-seated causes.
-As a result, one can only seek out scapegoats to satisfy the need for answers and solutions.
+Ironically, we habitually attempt to correct this imbalance with more innovation instead of acknowledging the deep-seated cause.
+As a result, we end up chasing one red herring after another to satisfy society’s need for answers and solutions.

 Isn’t There Anything Good About Civilization?

 Civilization has many benefits; enough, in fact, that we’d never dream of returning to our ancestral ways.
-Desire has many benefits too, and living without desire is unimaginable… or rather impractical and undoable.
-The benefits of both come with unintended consequences.
+Desire has many benefits too, and living without desire is unimaginable, impractical and undoable.
+And these benefits of civilization and desire come with unintended consequences.
 As Buddha’s Second Noble Truth states, desire causes suffering.
-Obviously, the answer to the ills of both civilization and desire is moderation!
+Clearly, the answer to the ills of both civilization and desire is moderation!

-The devils in the details though; how much is too much or too little is the gnarly question embedded in any answer that advocates moderation.
+Even so, the devil is in the details.
+How much moderation is too much or too little is the tricky question behind any advocacy for moderation.
 What is just right for me can seem too much or too little for you.
 However, until we realize that both desire and civilization contribute profoundly to our suffering, we’ll just keep going around in circles pinning the blame on scapegoats instead.

 If Civilization Causes Problems, What Is the Solution?

 The first step is, as Buddha put it, Right Comprehension.
-We must appreciate the cause before we can find workable solutions.
+We must appreciate the deeper causes before we have any hope of finding any potential solutions.
 Currently, we are far away from realizing that civilization overall is a primary cause.
-Indeed, we tend to feel that civilization is a solution to our dilemma.
-How often do we say, “don’t be an animal”.
-Thus, simply realizing that civilization is one major cause of our problem is itself a ‘solution’.
+Indeed, we tend to feel that civilization is a solution to our problems.
+How often do we say, “Don’t be an animal!”
+Thus, simply realizing that civilization is one major cause of our problem is in itself a solution.
 A thousand mile journey begins below the feet, or in this case, in brave honest reflection.

 Once we recognize the unintended consequences of civilization and its role in human suffering, we’ll be in a better position to ameliorate the situation.
 As it is now, we just blame each other, technology, modernity, politicians, guns, terrorists, drugs, etc. These are all symptoms, not causes!
-Blaming scapegoats is a by-path plain and simple.
+Blaming scapegoats is a futile path.
 The great way is very smooth, yet people are fond of paths — paths that lead to dead-end panaceas, as history so amply shows.

+The Electric Age at the dawn of the 20th century has given us the key to unlimited energy and technology.
 As a species, we are now like teenagers given the keys to our first car.
-The Electric Age at the dawn of the 20th century has given us the key to unlimited energy and technology.
-Once kids have a car, knowing the danger is essential for safe handling.
-Although we use modern technology daily, we’re still approaching life from the ‘pre-car’, pre-electricity worldview of the Agricultural and Iron Revolution.
+Once a kid has the keys to the car, knowing the potential danger is essential for safe driving.
+Although we use modern technology daily, we’re still approaching life from the pre-car, pre-electricity worldview of the Agricultural and Iron Revolution.
 True, many do worry about and fear certain aspects of technology like nuclear and genetic engineering, yet still fail to face the underlying cause… civilization.
 We are no longer living in the same world that people in Christ’s or Buddha’s time coped with, or even in George Washington’s… or Einstein’s, if truth be told.
-The consequences of hanging on to our idealized panaceas of the past, blithely ignoring ultimate causes, will turn out to be deeply awe-inspiring.
+The consequences of hanging on to our idealized panaceas of the past, blithely ignoring ultimate causes, will turn out to be awe-inspiringly awful.
 As chapter 72 hints, When the people don’t fear power, Normally great power arrives.
-We fail to respect — ‘fear’ — civilization’s powerful influence on humanity, and instead seek only to improve it to solve our dilemma.
+We fail to respect, to fear, civilization’s powerful influence on humanity.
+Instead, we look to civilization to improve our standard of living and to solve any subsequent problems.
 Talk about fighting fire with fire!

 I ran across this book in Thailand years ago.
 It’s a favorite and the source for the Four Noble Truths here.